 Moreover, there is an unseen “magnifier” that causes the administrative element of the cost to be understated.
 It was shown earlier that Benefits cost levels are significantly higher in Central Admin than in Instruction.
 If it were possible to incorporate this element into the calculation, the administrative element would be larger and would rise even faster.

-The 2022 Top 50 Rankings show that this disturbing pattern is widespread.
-Eleven universities are now spending more than sixty cents on non-academic salaries & wages for every dollar they spend on academic salaries.
-The U15 is “an association of fifteen leading research universities across Canada”; despite their similarity, their cost ranges from 42.7 cents to 72.9 cents.
-(See Ranking table 6 B2) below.)
+The 2023 Top 50 Efficiency Rankings – Table 6 B) below – show that this disturbing pattern is widespread.
+FIFTEEN of those 50 universities are now spending more than sixty cents on non-academic salaries & wages for every dollar they spend on academic salaries.

 The existence of varying degrees of administrative centralization begs the question “Which approach is best?”

-Most of the universities which appear to take a more centralized approach are the best performers when it comes to total administrative cost per dollar of faculty salaries and wages.
+Table 6 B2) shows that most of the universities which appear to take a more centralized approach are better performers when it comes to total administrative cost per dollar of faculty salaries and wages.

-However, this is not a definitive indication that a more centralized approach is more cost-effective – and certainly not that implementing a higher degree of centralization is a panacea for rectifying excessive administration cost.
+However, that’s not a definitive indication that a more centralized approach is more cost-effective – and it’s certainly not an indication that implementing a higher degree of centralization is a panacea for rectifying excessive administrative cost.
 Notwithstanding all the complexities, these numbers make it clear that administrative cost is a major issue, regardless of where it is incurred.

-Even though this is a topic that directly impacts educational quality, the “jury” is still out on whether a more central or more de-central approach is the most cost-effective, but it really shouldn’t be.
-CAUBO has existed for almost ninety years, with a central mission of information-sharing, so it’s not unreasonable to expect that this critical question would have been answered by now.
+Even though this is a topic that directly impacts student cost and educational quality, the “jury” is still out on whether a more central or more de-central approach is the most cost-effective, but it really shouldn’t be.
+CAUBO has existed for almost ninety years, with a central mission of sharing information and “best practices”, so it’s not unreasonable to expect that this critical question would have been answered long ago.

 Rankings Tables